Castle Clinton: 1870s and 1880s

-New York state officials unsuccessfully attempted to reinstate a poll tax at Castle Garden in 1881.
+New York state officials unsuccessfully attempted to reinstate a head tax at Castle Garden in 1881.
 The following year, Congress passed the Immigration Act of 1882, which imposed a head tax on non-U.S. citizens who passed through American ports, as well as restricted certain classes of people from immigrating to America.
 Under the 1882 act, the Emigration Commissioners earned 50 cents for each immigrant who passed through Castle Garden.
 Later that year, the Emigration Commissioners began collecting rent from the various companies and agents with offices at Castle Garden, and it started collecting taxes from boardinghouse operators.
 The Immigration Act of 1882 also prompted a jurisdictional dispute between the city, state, and federal governments.
 For example, in 1885, the state government refused to allocate $10,000 for repairs to the depot's ferry dock because the city technically owned Castle Garden.
 The state government finally provided money for repairs in 1887.

 Closure

 By the late 1880s, Castle Garden had become overcrowded and unhygienic, and there were numerous reports that Castle Garden officials were mistreating immigrants.
-Robert Chesebrough, a businessman who owned numerous structures around Battery Park, had also advocated for the closure of the Castle Garden processing depot.
+Robert Chesebrough, a businessman who owned several structures around Battery Park, had also advocated for the closure of the Castle Garden processing depot.
 The Chicago Daily Tribune wrote that the structure was "a dilapidated rotunda surrounded by equally ramshackle structures for the housing of the strangers on these shores".
-In addition, the Emigration Commissioners had dismissed many of Castle Garden's employees in September 1889 because of declining income.
-Federal and state officials also had difficulty sharing jurisdiction of Castle Garden, as state officials reportedly did not enforce federal laws.
+The Emigration Commissioners had dismissed many of Castle Garden's employees in September 1889 because of declining income, further compounding the facility's issues.
+Federal and state officials also had difficulty sharing jurisdiction of Castle Garden; state officials reportedly did not enforce federal laws, as it was not part of their duties.

 The federal government notified New York state officials in February 1890 that it would take over immigrant-processing duties at Castle Garden within sixty days.
 Federal officials planned to construct a new immigrant-processing center at another location, ultimately selecting a site on Ellis Island.
 Castle Garden closed on April 18, 1890, The immigrant-processing center was temporarily relocated to the Barge Office.
 The state's Commissioners of Emigration had forbidden the federal government to continue to use Castle Garden until the Ellis Island immigrant depot was completed.
 The new registration office on Ellis Island was completed in 1892.
 In its last year of operation, Castle Garden processed 450,394 travelers, 364,086 of whom were immigrants.
-When the immigrant-registration depot closed, city officials contemplated converting Castle Garden into an "amusement resort."
+When the immigrant-registration depot closed, city officials contemplated converting Castle Garden into an "amusement resort".

 The New York state government formally transferred Castle Garden to the city government on December 31, 1890.
 By the next year, city officials had removed the wooden fence around Castle Garden, and they were planning to demolish the various outbuildings around the fort.
 The New York Naval Reserve's First Battalion considered relocating to Castle Garden at that time, and it subsequently used Castle Garden as a drill hall during the early 1890s.